Gwyneth Paltrow leads tributes for Italian fashion designer Valentino Garavani

 He went on to become synonymous with dressing high society with Diana, Princess of Wales, actress Elizabeth Taylor and former US first lady Jacqueline “Jackie” Kennedy Onassis among his clients.

-Tributes poured in from leading figures from across industries, including his long-time partner Giammetti, model Elizabeth Hurley and reality TV star Kim Kardashian.
+Tributes poured in from leading figures from across industries, including his long-time partner Giammetti, models Elizabeth Hurley and Linda Evangelista and reality TV star Kim Kardashian.

 Hurley said: “30 years of extraordinary friendship… Valentino was eternally kind and generous to me and my son Damian, whom Valentino called ‘The Little Prince’.